 I think most moms begin the school year on that kind of optimistic note.
 Almost no one heads into September thinking, “I’m going to end up running myself ragged and nearly collapsing with fatigue!”
 But by the time November rolls around, that’s often exactly what happens.

-This year, make a plan before your children go back to school that will help you avoid the “I’m stressed, tired and losing my mind” scenario.
-Here are three things to consider:
+This year, make a plan right now that will help you avoid the “I’m stressed, tired and losing my mind” scenario.
+Here are three things to decide:

 • Who’s in charge?
 Who’s going to control your family’s schedule this year?
 You and your husband?
 Your children?
 People at church who want your help with various projects?
 Your children’s coaches or activity leaders?